intelowlproject/intelowlproject.github.io/Blogs/gsoc_25_new_analyzers_and_integrations.md

 has honed my technical skills .

 Regarding the future, I'll continue working with the maintainers of IntelOwl in whatever capacity I can, to continously improve the features of
 IntelOwl.
-I do plan to design and develop IntelChat, through which threat analysts can simply chat with IntelOwl, but this idea is int it's infancy right now 😶‍🌫️
+I do plan to design and develop IntelChat, through which threat analysts can simply chat with IntelOwl, but this idea is in it's infancy right now 😶‍🌫️